pamelavgg/pokedex/README.md

 # Pokedex

-First part of the pokedex project
+This is the first part of the pokedex project for the Angular Bootcamp

 ##Screenshots